digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/manage_domain_entities.rst

    :end-before: user-manual-entry-end: DynamicallyOnboardSequencerWithSeparateConsoles
    :dedent:

 A newly onboarded sequencer only serves events more recent than the "onboarding snapshot".
-If a participant (or mediator) connects to a newly onboarded sequencer too soon, the sequencer subscription aborts with a "FAILED_PRECONDITION" error specifying "InvalidCounter" or "SEQUENCER_TOMBSTONE_ENCOUNTERED".
+In addition some events may belong to transactions initiated before the sequencer was onboarded, but the sequencer is not in a position to sign such events and replaces them with "tombstones".
+If a participant (or mediator) connects to a newly onboarded sequencer too soon and the subscription encounters a tombstone, the sequencer subscription aborts with a "FAILED_PRECONDITION" error specifying "InvalidCounter" or "SEQUENCER_TOMBSTONE_ENCOUNTERED".
 If this occurs, the participant or mediator should connect to another sequencer with a longer history of sequenced events before switching to the newly onboarded sequencer.
+To avoid such errors the best practice is to wait at least for the "maximum decision time"
-To avoid such errors the best practice is to wait at least for the "maximum decision time" (the sum of the participant_response_timeout and mediator_reaction_timeout dynamic domain parameters with a default of 30 seconds each) before connecting nodes to a newly onboarded sequencer.
+(the sum of the ``participant_response_timeout`` and ``mediator_reaction_timeout`` dynamic domain parameters with a default of 30 seconds each) before connecting nodes to a newly onboarded sequencer.